 Six industrial water wells located on Sunflower’s property provide the water necessary to operate HL1.
 All water used is closely measured and reported to ensure optimal efficiency of the station’s systems.

 Designed and operated as a zero-discharge facility, HL1’s wastewater from operation of the facility is captured in lined storage basins, eliminating the possibility of contaminating area ground water.

 The captured wastewater is also processed and reintroduced into unit systems, making the facility water efficient.
 All water is recycled or reused for purposes that would otherwise require the pumping of additional groundwater.
 The dirtiest waste water at the plant is used for procedures that do not require cleaner water, leaving the cleanest waste-water to be treated and reused for cooling water purposes, the largest use of water at the site.
 Few power plants are designed to optimize water use as has been done at HL1.

-Click the link below to access the CCR Rule Compliance Data and Information.
+Click here to access the Sunflower CCR Rule Compliance Data and Information.